ghiridhars/finance-tracker/README.md

 # Finance Tracker

-A robust financial statement parser and analyzer that helps you track and analyze your banking transactions by processing bank statements (PDF/CSV) into a structured format.
+A modern financial statement management system with a React frontend and Spring Boot backend that helps you track and analyze your banking transactions by processing bank statements (PDF/CSV) into a structured format.

 ## Overview

-Finance Tracker is a Java-based application that:
+Finance Tracker is a full-stack application that:
 - Parses bank statements from various formats (PDF, CSV)
 - Normalizes transaction data into a standard format
 - Stores transactions in a structured database
+- Provides a modern web interface for data management
+- Exposes comprehensive REST APIs with OpenAPI documentation
 - Provides APIs for financial analysis and reporting

 ### Current Status (October 2025)